tnoetzel/mostly-static-boilerplate/readme.md

 To build your site for production, run `npm run build`, which outputs files to the `dist` folder.

+## Deployment to Now

+By default, the deployment script uses Zeit/Now.

+To add a custom domain to your deployment, follow the instructions here: https://zeit.co/docs/v2/domains-and-aliases/adding-a-domain/

+Update your `now.json` file with your project name and domain(s).

+Then deploy by running: `npm run deploy`

 ## Setup

 If you want to know how to set this up yourself, here's the setup: